Interstellar-code/taskheroai/mods/project_management/planning/todo/TASK-007-DEV-http-api-extension.md

 - **Tags:** api, http, integration, rest, endpoints

 ## Overview
 Extend the existing HTTP API to include task management endpoints for external integration and web interfaces.
-This will enable TaskHeroAI to be integrated with other tools and provide a foundation for potential web-based interfaces.
+This will enable TaskHero AI to be integrated with other tools and provide a foundation for potential web-based interfaces.

 ## Implementation Status
 | Step | Status | Notes |